ProcessorMicro/bash-functions/README.md

 FIND-FUNCTIONS --highlight=light   # The same as above but for screens with a light background
 ```

-The highlighted words are described (briefly) as follows:
+The result is a list of lines containing highlighted words and comments.
+The table below gives a description of the lines containing highlights.

 | &nbsp;&nbsp;LINE&nbsp;#&nbsp;&nbsp; | HIGHLIGHTED TEXT       | DESCRIPTION |
 | :--: |--|--|